MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/installing-preview-versions-wdk.md

 A. No – you will need to install an older WDK and an older version of Visual Studio either on the same machine or on a separate machine.
 For details, see [Download the Windows Driver Kit (WDK)](./download-the-wdk.md).

-Q. Why can't the WDK continue supporting 32 bit/ARM kernel-mode drivers?
+Q. Why can't the WDK continue supporting 32 bit/Arm kernel-mode drivers?

 A. The WDK comes from the same code base as Windows 11.
-Now that the codebase only supports x64 and ARM64, the x86 and ARM kernel mode libraries are no longer produced.
+Now that the codebase only supports x64 and Arm64, the x86 and Arm kernel mode libraries are no longer produced.

 For info about the latest **released** versions of the WDK, see [Download the Windows Driver Kit (WDK)](download-the-wdk.md).
 For downloads of earlier versions of the WDK, see [Other WDK downloads](other-wdk-downloads.md).